jkoubs/ros2-development/README.md

 * Here I have called my custom package **my_package**, so you just need to replace this name with your own package name in a few files.
 To do this you can easily use VS Code search bar and type in **my_package** and make your changes accordingly.

-* The docker-compose.yml file: Replace PROJECT_PATH with your local path to the project, by setting the  PROJECT_PATH environment variable on your host.**
+* The docker-compose.yml file: Replace **$PROJECT_PATH** environment variable with your local path to the project, by setting the  PROJECT_PATH environment variable on your host.**

 ## Launch Container